-Still, typical drug screenings detect mostly only natural opioids like heroin and morphine but fail to detect the more widely used synthetic and semi-synthetic opiods.
-Add to this the fact that opioids and their resulting metabolites could only be detected while inside their “detection window” or time frame where they could still be identified chemically.
+Still, typical drug screenings detect mostly natural opioids like heroin and morphine but fail to detect the more widely used synthetic and semi-synthetic opioids.
+Add to this that opioids and their resulting metabolites could only be detected inside their “detection window” or when they could still be identified chemically.

-Detoxification from any abused substance is a necessary procedure if one wishes to have a life outside of addiction, or in severe cases, if one wishes to live at all.
+Detoxification from abused substances is necessary if one wishes to have a life outside of addiction or, in severe cases, if one wishes to live at all.
 Heroin addiction is almost certain to lead to overdose at some point, and the statistics of heroin-related deaths are simply too high to ignore.

-For the first few days, the patient experiences agonizing pain as nerve endings and pain receptors made dull by heroin use now become active again.
+For the first few days during heroin medical detox, the patient experiences agonizing pain as nerve endings and pain receptors made dull by heroin use become active again.
 The pain is typically followed by days full of nausea, shivers, intense sweating, and vomiting.